jaschwanda/wordpress-solutions/README.md

 ```
 composer require phpoffice/phpspreadsheet
 ```
 to get the latest version of PHPSpreadsheet.
-See <a href="https://phpspreadsheet.readthedocs.io" target="_blank">https://phpspreadsheet.readthedocs.io</a> for more information.
+See [https://phpspreadsheet.readthedocs.io](https://phpspreadsheet.readthedocs.io) for more information.

 ### PHPWord Installation
 If you want to create and download Microsoft Word documents then you have to install PHPOffice/PHPWord which is pure PHP library for reading and writing word processing documents.
 Go to the /extractions/mypdf folder and enter: